opensrp/opensrp-client-child/README.md

 ```
 The above can be further configured, for example if you require to have the location hierarchy for a field to be selectable at District level then you can add the field **selectable** and assign it a value _District_ which corresponds to the location tag you want selectable for that field.

-Sometimes you'd want to add an _Other_ option incase the location is not part of the tree but you may want the user to select other and possibly show an edit text via skip logic to allow manual entry of a location.
+Sometimes you'd want to add an _Other_ option in case the location is not part of the tree but you may want the user to select other and possibly show an edit text via skip logic to allow manual entry of a location.
 For this there is the field **hierarchy** which defines a hierarchy type.
 3 types of configuration values are supported _facility_only_, _facility_with_other_, _entire_tree_

-example updated config:
+Example updated config:
 ```
        "key": "Residential_Area",
         "openmrs_entity_parent": "usual_residence",